Scholarships and Resources for Christian Students | EduMed.org

 Eligibility

-Open to high school seniors and graduates (or GED holders), and students currently enrolled at a college or university.
+Open to high school seniors and graduates (or GED holders), students currently enrolled at a college or university, and active AMT members.
 Applicant’s course of study must lead to a career in an AMT-certified discipline.

 How to Apply